Elaine Brett, Paonia Space to Create

-There is something about the area that is hard to explain - it grabs you.
-The The Native Utes said that "the Valley chooses you."
-Today, as the local economy is transitioning away from coal and ranching, the Valley is "choosing"" artists, entrepreneurs, healers, shamans and outdoor activists.
+There is something about the area that is hard to explain–it grabs you.
+The Utes said that "the Valley chooses you."
+Today, as the local economy is transitioning away from coal and ranching, the Valley is "choosing"" artists, entrepreneurs, healers, shamans, and outdoor activists.
 We are experiencing young families and young retirees looking for ways to not just make a living, they are desiring to make a life here.

-Our issue is to create a steady economy while not changing the essential things that make this place special and while not being overtaken by excessive growth.
+Our issue is to create a steady economy without changing the essential things that make this place special, and avoid being overtaken by excessive growth.

 What gets you going each day and inspires your current work?